kokokuo/GMS_Project_GUI_HW5-Final/README.md

 ==========================
 **Introdution:**

-This repo is from GMS_Project(GUI HW4) which has more completed function ex:redo,undo,add component,drag component and so on.
+This repo is from GMS_Project_GUI_HW4 which has more  functions ex:redo,undo,add component,drag component and so on.

 **Developerment Enviroment:**